|

 provide more streams than listeners, as some people tend to

-replay the tracks they liked.
+replay the tracks they like.
 Having the same amount of

-listeners and streams is practically impossible and a red flag.
+listeners and streams is both difficult and a red flag.

 How do these services operate?